terrencetjr24/graphing_calculator-ece362/README.md

 # Graphing Calculator Project

 ## Disclaimer: ##
 - The file organization is slightly disorganized
 - All relevant files can be found within src

-The "src" is the folder containing all the relevant code

 Within src: